25 Little-Known Tidbits About Country Icon Garth Brooks

 5. Brooks became the 65th member of the Grand Ole Opry on Oct.
 6, 1990, just 18 months after his debut album was released.

 6. The thunder heard on ‘The Thunder Rolls’ was first recorded for a song called ‘Delta Rain’ by the Memphis Boys.

-8. When Garth’s ‘Ropin’ the Wind’ became the first country album to ever debut at No. 1 on the Billboard 200, the album it knocked from the top spot was Metallica‘s 1991 self-titled disc.
+8. When Brooks’ ‘Ropin’ the Wind’ became the first country album to ever debut at No. 1 on the Billboard 200, the album it knocked from the top spot was Metallica‘s 1991 self-titled disc.

-13. In January 1996, Garth won the American Music Award for Artist of the Year.
+13. In January 1996, Brooks won the American Music Award for Artist of the Year.
 Among the other acts nominated were Hootie & the Blowfish, led by future country star (on Capitol Nashville), Darius Rucker.

-15. In between the third and fourth singles from ‘Sevens,’ in 1998, Garth released ‘To Make You Feel My Love,’ from the ‘Hope Floats’ movie soundtrack.
+15. In between the third and fourth singles from ‘Sevens,’ in 1998, Brooks released ‘To Make You Feel My Love,’ from the ‘Hope Floats’ movie soundtrack.
 The tune, written by Bob Dylan, has since been recorded by Billy Joel, Joan Osborne and Adele, among others.

-16. Garth’s version of ‘To Make You Feel My Love’ is the first track on the ‘Hope Floats’ soundtrack.
+16. Brooks’ version of ‘To Make You Feel My Love’ is the first track on the ‘Hope Floats’ soundtrack.
 The last track on the album is a version of the song by Trisha Yearwood.

-19. In 1999, Garth introduced the fictional character of Chris Gaines (who was “born” August 1, 1967, in Brisbane, Australia.)
+19. In 1999, Brooks introduced the fictional character of Chris Gaines (who was “born” Aug.
+1, 1967, in Brisbane, Australia).

-25. In January 2012, Garth was crowned the top-selling artist of the last two decades.
-Since 1991, he has sold 68,561,000 units, some five million more than the No. 2 act, the Beatles.
+25. In January 2012, Brooks was crowned the top-selling artist of the last two decades.
+Since 1991, he has sold 68,561,000 units, some five million more than the No. 2 act — the Beatles.